WorldBrain/Memex/Readme.md

 * It is recommended that the developers use a text editor that supports editor config files for consistent spacing and other code styling.

-* Before taking on an issue please give a rough outline of your approach below the issue tracker so that the maintainers can tell if the approach is correct or not.
-Also include a short description of changes made to the code in the description of each pull request made.
+* Before taking on an issue please outline your approach in the corresponding issue.
+This way we can pool all of our ideas and come up with the best solution together.

-* Before sending a Pull Request, make sure the code conforms to the styling guide.
+* Before sending a pull request, make sure the code conforms to the styling guide.
 You can check for errors in styling by running the command ```sudo npm run lint```.
 For trivial error fixes it is recommended that you use ```sudo npm run lint-fix```.

 * Remove all errors and and fix the code styling before sending a pull request.
-It is also required that you update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+Please also update the README.md with details of changes i.e. new environment variables, exposed ports, useful file locations and container parameters.

-* After sending a Pul Request please be patient, a maintainer will review it soon.
-Any derogatory language will not be tolerated.
-Please conform to the standard guidelines of [Contributor Covenant](http://contributor-covenant.org/).
+* We have a lot to do, so it might take a bit until a maintainer will review the code.
+We try our best to get it integrated ASAP.